-1. When referring to software, a button, or push-button, is a graphical representation of a button that performs a specific action when pressed.
-For example, when closing a file without saving it you may receive a dialog box like the example below, which is asking if you want to Save the file, Don't Save the file, or Cancel.
-Each of these options are push buttons that will perform the task.
+1. With software, a button, or push-button, is a graphical representation of a button that performs an action in a program when pressed.
+For example, when closing a file without saving it, a dialog box may appear and ask if you want to save the file, discard your changes, or cancel.
+Each of these options are push buttons that perform the task.

-Traditionally a push button is clicked using the mouse button.
+Traditionally, a push-button is clicked using the mouse button.
 However, the push button can also be pressed using the keyboard.
-To press a button using the keyboard press the tab key until the button is highlighted and then press the spacebar.
-In the above example, the "Save" button is highlighted so pressing the spacebar would open a Save window.
+To press a button using the keyboard, press the Tab key until the button is highlighted, then press the Spacebar.
+In the example above, the "Save" button is highlighted, so pressing the spacebar would open a Save window.

 Push buttons are also used online for forms and tools that perform a specific task.
-For example, when doing a search online the search query is entered into the text box and you click a "Search" push-button to perform a search for the entered text.
+For example, when searching online, the search query is entered into the text box, and you click a "Search" push button to perform a search for the entered text.
 Below is an example of a search box with a Search push button.

-To make a push button, similar to the above example in HTML (your own web page) requires the input type tag placed within a form tag, like what is shown below.
-In this code, the action is pointing to a script on Computer Hope that performs the action once the button is pressed.
-If you wanted the button to perform an action such as sending an e-mail or perform a different task, point the action to the address of the script.
+Creating a push-button, similar to the example above, in HTML requires the input tag within a form tag, like what's shown below.
+In this code, the action points to a script on Computer Hope that performs the action once the button is pressed.
+If you want the button to perform an action, such as sending an e-mail, point the action to the address of the script.

-2. When referring to hardware, a button is a physical button on a hardware device.
-For example, the button on the front of your computer monitor used to turn the monitor on and off is an example of this button.
-The picture is an example of a power button found on the front of the computer.
+2. With hardware, a button is a physical button on a hardware device.
+For example, the button on a computer monitor turns the monitor on and off.
+For full information about these types of buttons and other examples and pictures, see our button page.